 The Neue Nationalgalerie at the Kulturforum Berlin is one of the city's state museums, and the most important art addresses of the capital.
 The exhibition presents important art of the 20th century, moving from cubism and surrealism to American colour field painting.
 During a tour of the permanent exhibition, you encounter such celebrated names as Pablo Picasso, Paul Klee, Otto Dix and Morris Louis.
 Fittingly, they are housed in an impressive, light-flooded glass building by famous architect, Mies van der Rohe.
 Since January 2015, the Neue Nationalgalerie has been undergoing comprehensive modernisation by David Chipperfield.
-Until its re-opening in 2019, twice a year you can see the collection in thematic exhibitions at the Hamburger Bahnhof.

 From classical modernism to colour field painting